Top 8 UX Psychology Principles Every Appreneur Should Know

 Miller’s Law states that in our immediate working memory known as the short-term memory, we can keep around only seven items.
 Anything that crosses that threshold is out of the mind real quick!

-To help in reducing the cognitive load, you can try breaking them down into smaller chunks to present a large set of data in easily digested bites.
-The idea is to be easy on the eyes and effective on the minds!
+To help reduce the cognitive load, you can try breaking the information down into smaller chunks.
+This will help you present a large set of data in easily digested bites.
+The idea is to be easy on the eyes and effective on the mind!

 Do you want to try out what chunking is?
-Pick up a random phone number, divide it into buckets and then associate that bucket to any color or famous event associated with that number.
+Pick up a random phone number and divide it into buckets.
+Then, associate that bucket with any famous event associated with the number.
 Let’s see if you remember.

 4. Gestalt Principles